pbinkley/jekyll-book-marriage/_source/04-chapter02.md

 id: s4
 group: sections
 ---
+## Chapter II: Diverse Theories of Marriage and of the Family Which Now Prevail

 HE who writes a theory of marriage has no blank page to write upon.
 There are already among